 Knife owners will be protected while traveling with their knives in the U.S.

-Legislation referred to as the “Interstate Transport Act (ITA)” is an important key to protecting everyone who travels across different states with knives, whether for work, daily or outdoor activities.
+Legislation referred to as the “Interstate Transport Act (ITA)” is an important key to protecting everyone who travels across different states with knives, whether for work, vacations, or outdoor activities.
 The burden on knife users of trying to know, understand, and comply with several local and various state laws will be replaced by these reasonable regulations:

 - Knives must be legal in the state where travel begins and in the destination state.

 “AKTI greatly appreciates the long, hard work and leadership of Senators Budd and Wyden on this issue and this legislation,” said CJ Buck, AKTI Legislative Chair.
 “Their commitment to a common-sense solution has been tremendous.
-We look forward to continuing to work with Senators Budd and Wyden as the legislation moves through the Congress.”
+We look forward to continuing to work with Senators Budd and Wyden as the legislation moves through Congress.”

 Sign up as a Grassroots Supporter to receive our email updates.
-We’ll let you know if/when it’s time to contact your Congressmen to ask for their support for S. 5513Interstate Transport Act.
+We’ll let you know if/when it’s time to contact your Congressmen to request their support for the Interstate Transport Act.

 Why Do We Need To Protect Traveling Knife Owners?